kevin-robb/eece-5550/README.md

 or
 `roslaunch turtlebot3_mr turtlebot3_lab2.launch`

-The sensor visualization tool Rviz can be opened with `rosrun rviz rviz -d config/rviz.rviz`
+The sensor visualization tool Rviz can be opened by first changing to the `turtlebot3_mr` directory and then running `rosrun rviz rviz -d config/rviz.rviz`

 We can run `roslaunch turtlebot3_mr apriltag_gazebo.launch` to publish the marker's pose to the `/tf` topic.